Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/course-template.md

 ## Course Description

 Describe your course here.

-High level objectives.
 A short elevator pitch for the course.
+This will be listed as the course description in the course catalog.

 ## Prerequisites